shimakaze09/MyGE/designs/Serialize.md

 Special simple types include:

 - Entity: only records the index (non-stable), only used for deserialization
-- asset: checks if a non-`nullptr` pointer is an asset, if so, records its GUID
+- asset: if a non-`nullptr` pointer is detected as an asset, its GUID is recorded

 Supported containers: